EfeAraz/RSA-Socket/README.md

 ## TODO
-- [x] Connect client to server and send messages
-- [x] send encrypted messages to server  n
-- [x] send public key to server
 - [ ] send public key from server to other client
+- [ ] get public keys, save it and send it to other client
+- [ ] get public key from server
-- [ ] Protection against DoS and other types of attacks
+- [ ] protection against DoS and other security related attacks
 - [ ] add salt to messages/keys
 ---
 # Description
 C++ Project that uses OpenSSL's high level cryptographic functions (evp) to encyrpt/decrypt messages and send/recieve messages using sockets